 S&P 500 Index Monthly MACD: Sell Signal – Bearish for Equities

-S&P 500 Index Daily MACD Indicator: Sell Signal – Short-term Bearish for U.S. Large Cap Equities
+S&P 500 Index Daily MACD Indicator: Buy Signal – Short-term Bullish for U.S. Large Cap Equities

 Focus on the MACD moving average lines at the bottom of the chart.
 Buy signals (green arrows) occur when the black line crosses above the red line.
 Sell signals (red arrows) occur when the black line crosses below the red line.
 You can learn more about MACD here.

-Don’t Fight the Tape or the Fed – Indicator Reading = +0 (Neutral Signal for Equities)
+Don’t Fight the Tape or the Fed – Indicator Reading = +1 (Bullish Signal for Equities)

 Current readings are highlighted below.
 The idea of this indicator is to”Watch out for -2!”